faelribeiro22/base-project/README.md

   </a>
 </p>

-> A boilerplate nextjs, with typescript, storybook, jest, testing library and styled components
+> A base project nextjs, with typescript, storybook, jest, testing library, styled components and theme configuration

 ## Install